 Gill Truslow received her Masters in Art Education from the UMass - Amherst, and taught art in Massachusetts and Southern New Hampshire for 34 years.
 She has studied with master pastelists Robert Carsten, Susan Ogilvie, Bob Rohm, Aline Ordman, Paul Murray and Kim Lordier.
 Professional affiliations include the Pastel Societies of New Hampshire, Vermont, and Connecticut and the Monadnock Area Artists Association, for which she served as president for 3 years.
 Gill works in her studio located in Keene, NH, and has exhibited and won awards in national juried shows throughout the Northeast.
-Her work can be found in numerous private collections, as well as at the Monadnock Fine Art Gallery, in Keene, NH.
+Her work can be found in numerous private collections, as well as at her studio.

 Current and Future Events:

 Concord Art Association's Juried Painting and Sculpture Exhibit, January15-February-16, 2014 - Concord, MA

 Seasons Art Exhibition at Light, Space and Time Online Gallery, January 2014, winner of 3 awards

 Jaffrey Civic Center's Annual Autumn Exhibit Nov.
 22 - December 21, 2013 Opening Friday, Nov.
 22, 5-7pm

 October 26th-December 1st, 2013 "Illumination" was accepted into the NH Pastel Society's National Juried Show, "It's Pastel"

 June 28th-July 27th, 2013 -My painting, "Illumination", has been accepted into the Monadnock Area Artists Association's Juried Exhibition at the Jaffrey Civic Center.

 Featured Artist - Monadnock Living Magazine's 2013 Spring/Summer Issue